Archive for June, 2006

 Friday, June 30th, 2006

 On Thursday night, we left Inyokern around 8pm.
-The drive up to the Needles wasn’t bad, we listened to music on my shuffle and Walter was wide awake giving me directions.
-We got to the pullout around 10pm and quickly got to sorting gear for the next day.
+The drive to the Needles wasn’t bad, we listened to music on my shuffle and Walter was wide awake giving me directions.
+We got to the pullout at 10pm and quickly got to sorting gear for the next day.
 With the packs all set for the next morning, I ate a snack, braided my hair, and got my outfit all set for the early morning wake-up at 4:40am.

 Premier Buttress Trip Report